soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

   - IIT Bombay
 ---

-## [Part 1] GPT2 from Scratch: Preparation of Data Pipeline
+## Part 1 - GPT2 from Scratch: Preparation of Data Pipeline

 >**Table of Contents:**
 >
 > 1. Embeddings
-> 1.1.
-What is Embedding?
+    1. What is Embedding?
-> 1.2.
-Why is Embedding Required?
+    2. Why is Embedding Required?
-> 1.3.
-Mathematical Definition of Embedding
+    3. Mathematical Definition of Embedding
-> 1.4.
-Different Types of Embeddings
+    4. Different Types of Embeddings
 > 2. Tokenization
-> 2.1.
-What is Tokenization?
+    1. What is Tokenization?
-> 2.2 Why is Tokenization Required?
+    2. Why is Tokenization Required?
-> 2.3.
-Implement a Simple Tokenizer
+    3. Implement a Simple Tokenizer
-> 2.4.
-Byte Pair Encoding (BPE)
+    4. Byte Pair Encoding (BPE)
-> 2.5.
-Huggingface 🤗 Tokenizers
+    5. Huggingface 🤗 Tokenizers
 > 3. Data Pipeline for GPT
-> 3.1.
-Data Sampling by Sliding Window
+    1. Data Sampling by Sliding Window
-> 3.2.
-Generate Word Embeddings
+    2. Generate Word Embeddings
-> 3.3.
-Generate Positional Embeddings
+    3. Generate Positional Embeddings

 ## 1. Embeddings